 Artist Styles in Bordeaux

-Artists based in Bordeaux draw inspiration from the city's unique character — wine country elegance meets artistic ambition in this unesco-listed neoclassical city..
-The neighborhoods of Chartrons, Saint-Michel, Saint-Pierre each foster distinct creative communities, from minimalist abstractionists to hyper-realist painters, from documentary photographers to digital art innovators.
+Artists based in Bordeaux draw on the city's character — wine country elegance meets artistic ambition in this UNESCO-listed neoclassical city.
+The neighborhoods of Chartrons, Saint-Michel, Saint-Pierre each foster distinct creative communities, working across oil, acrylic, watercolor, mixed media and beyond.